SaltyLeo/GY39/README.md

 # GY39

 Arduino example for the GY39 sensor

+when using I2C, you need to connet "S０" and "G".

 GY-39 Serial MAX44009 Light Intensity BME280 Temperature And Humidity Atmospheric Pressure Sensor Module